MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-tls12-config.md

 >[!NOTE]
 > Microsoft OLE DB Driver 18 for SQL Server (recommended) is supported with Operations Manager 2016 UR9 and later.

-1. Install [SQL Server 2012 Native Client 11.0](https://www.microsoft.com/download/details.aspx?id=50402&751be11f-ede8-5a0c-058c-2ee190a24fa6) or [Microsoft OLE DB Driver 18 for SQL Server](https://www.microsoft.com/download/details.aspx?id=56730) on all management servers and the Web console server.
+1. Install [SQL Server 2012 Native Client 11.0](https://www.microsoft.com/download/details.aspx?id=50402&751be11f-ede8-5a0c-058c-2ee190a24fa6) or [Microsoft OLE DB Driver](/sql/connect/oledb/release-notes-for-oledb-driver-for-sql-server) (x64) on all management servers and the Web console server.
 2. Install [.NET Framework 4.6](https://support.microsoft.com/help/3151800/the-net-framework-4-6-2-offline-installer-for-windows) on all management servers, gateway servers, Web console server, and SQL Server hosting the Operations Manager databases and Reporting server role.
 3. Install the [Required SQL Server update](https://support.microsoft.com/help/3135244/tls-1-2-support-for-microsoft-sql-server) that supports TLS 1.2.
-4. Install [ODBC 11.0](https://www.microsoft.com/download/details.aspx?id=36434) or [ODBC 13.0](https://www.microsoft.com/download/details.aspx?id=50420) on all management servers.
+4. Install [Microsoft ODBC Driver](/sql/connect/odbc/windows/release-notes-odbc-sql-server-windows) (x64) on all management servers.
 5. For System Center 2016 - Operations Manager, install Update Rollup 4 or later.
 6. Configure Windows to only use TLS 1.2.
-7. Configure Operations Manager to only use TLS 1.2.
+7. Configure Operations Manager Audit Collection Services to use the installed ODBC Driver.
 ::: moniker-end

 ::: moniker range=">sc-om-2016"
-1. Install [Microsoft OLE DB Driver](/sql/connect/oledb/release-notes-for-oledb-driver-for-sql-server#1865) version 18.2 to 18.6.5 on all management servers and the Web console server.
+1. Install [Microsoft OLE DB Driver](/sql/connect/oledb/release-notes-for-oledb-driver-for-sql-server) (x64) on all management servers and the Web console server.
 2. Install [.NET Framework 4.6](https://support.microsoft.com/help/3151800/the-net-framework-4-6-2-offline-installer-for-windows) on all management servers, gateway servers, Web console server, and SQL Server hosting the Operations Manager databases and Reporting server role.
 3. Install the [Required SQL Server update](https://support.microsoft.com/help/3135244/tls-1-2-support-for-microsoft-sql-server) that supports TLS 1.2.
-4. Install [ODBC Driver](/sql/connect/odbc/windows/release-notes-odbc-sql-server-windows#17103) version 17.3 to 17.10.3 on all management servers.
+4. Install [Microsoft ODBC Driver](/sql/connect/odbc/windows/release-notes-odbc-sql-server-windows) (x64) on all management servers.
 5. Configure Windows to only use TLS 1.2.
-6. Configure Operations Manager to only use TLS 1.2.
+6. Configure Operations Manager Audit Collection Services to use the installed ODBC Driver.
 ::: moniker-end

 Operations Manager generates SHA1 and SHA2 self-signed certificates.
 This is required to enable TLS 1.2.
 If CA-signed certificates are used, ensure that the certificates are either SHA1 or SHA2.